cosmoscalibur/sheetrs/ARCHITECTURE.md

 ## 2. CLI Tools

-The binary crates are thin wrappers around `sheetcraft-core`.
+The binary crates are thin wrappers around `sheetrs`.

 - **`sheetlint`**:
   - Responsible for loading configuration (`sheetlint.toml`).
-  - Iterates over the workbook using `sheetcraft-core` readers.
+  - Iterates over the workbook using `sheetrs` readers.
   - parallelizes rule checks using `rayon` (where applicable).
   - Formats output (Text/JSON).